-- All written homework solutions must be submitted electronically via
+All other homework problems solutions must be submitted

-Submit one PDF file for each numbered homework
+Gradescope.
+Submit one PDF file for each numbered

-- You can register with Gradescope using any name and email address
+- You must register with Gradescope using your university

-you like.
-If you are using an alias or a non-university email address
+email address.
+Do not use an alias or a non-university email

-require) every student to work in a group with at least one other
+student to work in a group with at least one other student.

 groups.
 Groups may be different for each numbered homework